date-fns/date-fns/docs/unicodeTokens.md

 ## Popular mistakes

-There are 4 tokens that caus most of the confusion:
+There are 4 tokens that cause most of the confusion:

 - `D` and `DD` that represent the day of a year (1, 2, ..., 365, 366)
   are often confused with `d` and `dd` that represent the day of a month